 Weather in southern Italy will still be quite warm during the shoulder season.
 You can even make it to the beach to enjoy some sunny and warm temperatures.
 Late spring and summer will be the busiest beach times, as Italians flock to the sea to get a break from winter.
 For less crowded beaches, the fall shoulder season is a better bet.

 Venice’s weather is also delightful in the spring shoulder season.
-The city begins to come alive, but it’s still warm enough for strolling or taking a vaporetto across the Grand Canal.
+The city begins to come alive, but it’s still warm enough for strolling or taking a Vaporetto across the Grand Canal.

 June to August

 Summer in Italy is sweltering.
 If you’re heading to Italy during peak season, prepare for sun and packed travel destinations.
-This is when the majority of international and Italian travellers visit the big cities.
+This is when the majority of international and Italian travelers visit the big cities.
 Bring a hat, water bottle, and your patience as you’re likely to be sweaty and busy.

 Keep in mind that many lodgings in Italy don’t have air conditioning, so at times you may genuinely have to beat the summer heat.
-Places in southern Italy, for example Sicily, will be particularly toasty.
-But if you want sea and sunshine, this is the best time of the year to visit Italy.
+Places in southern Italy, for example, Sicily, will be particularly toasty.
+But if you want the sea and sunshine, this is the best time of the year to visit Italy.
 Just be aware that prices will be higher and it’s advisable to book as far in advance as possible.

-If you prefer to stay cool, weather in northern Italy may be more to your liking during the high season.
+If you prefer to stay cool, the weather in northern Italy may be more to your liking during the high season.
 Florence weather can have that proper summer heat, but if you go to the mountains, you’ll find that the temperatures won’t get too high.
 The valleys of the Dolomites and the Alps will rarely get above 78°F in the summer, and if you climb above 5,000 feet, it will rarely get above 68°F.

-A beautiful destination, year round
+A beautiful destination, year-round